 Preserving Virginia's Cemeteries: There is so much to learn from cemeteries!
 Learn about people who lived before us in Virginia and their history, materials science and conservation, and preservation of these special places.
-Use DHR's online tools to help us record cemeteries in our database.

 My Virginia Places (sticker map and interactive app): What places in Virginia are important to you?
 Place a sticker on the map to show us your hometown, a favorite summer escape, a place important to your family, or any location special to you.
 Use our interactive online map to explore places listed on the Virginia Landmarks Register and read nearby Historical Highway Markers to learn more about history near you.